roaatamimi/MuonCorrectionsTool/README.md

 ## Description

-This page contains instructions for using the [Rochester corrections](https://twiki.cern.ch/twiki/bin/viewauth/CMS/RochcorMuon) for muon momentum scale and resolution.
-These instructions are for the Run1 corrections and a [2012 dataset](http://opendata.cern.ch/record/12341) is used as an example.
+This page contains instructions for using the Rochester corrections for muon momentum scale and resolution.
+The corrections are used to compensate for the misalignments in data and Monte Carlo that the CMS reconstruction software does not fully correct.
+The misalignments for data and MC are different and corrections have been extracted for both.

-`RochesterCorrections` contains the official code for the corrections. `Analysis.C` reads the data, applies the corrections and produces an output-file with the corrected data. `Plot.C` creates the plot below that shows that the corrections have been applied correctly.
+These instructions are for the Run1 corrections and a [2012 dataset](http://opendata.cern.ch/record/12341) is used as an example. `RochesterCorrections` contains the official code for the corrections. `Test` contains `Analysis.C` which reads the dataset, applies the corrections to a muon pair, computes invariant mass and produces an output-file with the corrected data. `Plot.C` creates the plot below which shows that the corrections have been applied correctly. `Plot.C` is based on [this](https://cms-opendata-workshop.github.io/workshop-lesson-tagandprobe/index.html) Tag and Probe Method tutorial.

 **ADD PLOT**

 ## Usage instructions
 1. Open ROOT in terminal
 ```
-root -l
+root
 ```

-2. Compile *muresolution.cc*, *rochcor2012wasym.cc* and *Analysis.C*
+2. Compile `muresolution.cc`, `rochcor2012wasym.cc` and `Analysis.C`
 ```
 .L muresolution.cc++
 .L rochcor2012wasym.cc++